 As of 2012, general elections in Saskatchewan are held every four years, or at any time (through a by-election) should a vacancy on Council occur.
-The next municipal election will be held November 9, 2020.
+The next municipal election will be held in the fall of 2024.

 Information for Candidates